bmixonba/vpn-osint/ResearchPlan.md

 After this phase of the analysis, identifies and persona can be attributed to a the app (using strings, etc) and then a final investigation using [opencorporates.com](opencorporates.com).
 Another concerte outcome of this work is that we will have a sense for what is currently being potentially or confirmed actively targetted and who might be controlling the App.

 This is useful because to the best of my knowledge, I have not seen discussion of actively targetted applications in the context of VPNs or other censored applications.
+Mobile Surveillance Monitor (MSM) Gary Miller's project is the closest project similar to our efforts.
+VPN alyzer is another similar, system for monitoring the security of VPNs, but we are different because we focus searching for and identifying VPNs (and other apps).

+// (Mobile Security Monitor Does actually)

+Though it answers the main question, I wish I didn't have to do so much of my own digging to understand a given threat.
+I had to manually search for very detailed info about DoNot malware, for example.

 The majority of VPN projects focus on VPN security and not on whether attackers are actively targeting specific applications.
 This work moves in this direction by using proactive methods for threat hunting (deductive, inductive, active).

 The lessons learned here can and already been applied beyond VPNs to other applications [CryptoSluice]().
 In the future, further refinements should be performed and should be applied to the censored apps from